How much do you really know about stroke, especially when it comes to stroke and women? Let’s start off with a quick quiz.

 - Nausea or vomiting

-“Don’t ignore the signs of stroke,” urged Kathy.
+“Don’t ignore the signs of stroke,” urged Robertson.
 “If you have any of the signs, acting fast improves your chances for recovery.”

 Take a look at the infographic below for more on the signs of stroke in women, and talk to your doctor today about your risk.